Static Testing VS Dynamic Testing – Key Differences

 Results | Includes reviews, walkthroughs, and inspections of the software. | Includes functional, integration, system, performance, and usability tests |

-Choosing Between Static Testing and Dynamic Testing
+Static Testing and Dynamic Testing – How to Choose Between them?

 When choosing between these testing, it is essential to consider the specific requirements and objectives of the testing process.
 Both approaches have advantages and limitations, so a justification for selecting one over the other depends on various factors.

 Static testing involves analyzing code without executing it, while dynamic testing involves running code to identify any issues.
 The choice between static and dynamic testing largely depends on the desired outcome.
 Static testing may be the way to go if you’re looking to catch coding errors early and improve code quality.
-On the other hand, dynamic testing is likely the better choice if you’re concerned with how a program behaves when running.
-You could also choose to do both according to the results you are expecting.

 I conclude by saying both approaches have their strengths and weaknesses.
 So, it should be completely a decision based on the project’s specific needs.